 A recent stream of mainstream products infused with CBD and hemp have legit magical powers — without the high.
 For starters, CBD is credited with soothing pain, inflammation, and anxiety.
 In this era of modern “green” living, it should come as no surprise that cannabis beauty and wellness products are dominating both headlines and retail shelves.

 According to a Forbes article published in August 2017, hemp-derived cannabidiol (a.k.a.
-CBD, a cannabis compound that has significant medical benefits) is projected to be a billion-dollar market in just three years, as stated in a report by the Brightfield Group, which company estimates that hemp CBD sales have already hit $170 million in 2016.
+CBD, a non-psychoactive cannabis compound that has significant medical benefits) is projected to be a billion-dollar market in just two years, as stated in a report by the Brightfield Group.
+And, The Hemp Business Journal estimated that hemp-derived CBD sales hit $190 million in 2017 (!).

 Apothecary, personal care and grooming brand MALIN+GOETZ boasts a best-selling “Cannabis” candle, as does Instagram favorite Boy Smells, whose “Kush” candle features hints of cannabis, suede, white musk, amber Green, “and a wisp of delicate floral.”
 (Both candles bring new meaning to the term *lit*.)